The Pediatric Brain: Functional Neuroanatomy, The Visual-Vestibular System and Treatment Applications (Apr 2018)

 The Pediatric Brain: Functional Neuroanatomy, The Visual-Vestibular System and Treatment Applications is organized by Texas Children's Hospital and will be held during Apr 21 - 22, 2018 at Texas Children's Hospital - Feigin Center, Houston, Texas, United States of America.
 This CME Conference has been approved for a maximum of 14 contact hours (1.4 CEU's).

 This course will provide physical and occupational therapists with a deeper understanding of the complex multi-system involvement of the brain in reflex integration, movement, learning, and daily functioning.
 The instructor will use innovative and multi-sensory approaches to help participants relate the information to their everyday practice.
 The first day of the course will focus on the functional aspects of Neuroanatomy.
 The second day will focus on the interaction between the vestibular-visual systems.
 The visual system is often overlooked by both occupational and physical therapists.
 It has an enormous impact on the precise functioning of the vestibular system and dysfunction can result in poor performance across all areas of a child's function.
 The instructor strives to provide therapists with a new perspective to demonstrate the importance of addressing visual dysfunction within their vestibular treatment.
-Participants will review real life cases through video to enhance understanding of the material.
+Participants will review real-life cases through the video to enhance understanding of the material.
 At the end of this two-day course, therapists will have a proficient functional knowledge of neuroanatomy and the visual-vestibular systems in the dysfunctional pediatric population, and immediately utilize this knowledge to augment their current practice.

 • Name each stage of development of the central nervous system in utero.